Du préjugé

 About the author

-Max Horkheimer (1895–1973) was a German philosopher and sociologist, director of the Institute for Social Research (Institut für Sozialforschung), the origin of the Frankfurt School, from 1930 to 1969, and one of the founders of critical theory (Kritische Theorie).
+Max Horkheimer (1895–1973) was a German philosopher and sociologist.
+He served as director of the Institute for Social Research (Institut für Sozialforschung), the founding institution of the Frankfurt School, from 1930 to 1969, and was one of the founders of critical theory (Kritische Theorie).

 Published at 4 December 2025